matthewlong29/PareAndFlourish_Site/_posts/2017-06-25-drop-the-ball-by-tiffany-dufu-book-review.md

 <hr class="secondary">

 Dufu’s book is full of awe-inspiring motivation, all while making you laugh about her oh-so relatable fail moments.
 We definitely recommend you give it a try!
-You can find it on Amazon <a href="https://www.google.com/url?q=https://www.amazon.com/gp/product/1250071739/ref%3Das_li_tl?ie%3DUTF8%26tag%3Dpareandflouri-20%26camp%3D1789%26creative%3D9325%26linkCode%3Das2%26creativeASIN%3D1250071739%26linkId%3D511719fee662ac991a73297c972f4f96&sa=D&ust=1498406772794000&usg=AFQjCNHPjvxfbyqQXFqrt1tbiXR_wTgLbg" target="_blank">here</a>.
+You can find it on Amazon [here](https://www.google.com/url?q=https://www.amazon.com/gp/product/1250071739/ref%3Das_li_tl?ie%3DUTF8%26tag%3Dpareandflouri-20%26camp%3D1789%26creative%3D9325%26linkCode%3Das2%26creativeASIN%3D1250071739%26linkId%3D511719fee662ac991a73297c972f4f96&sa=D&ust=1498406772794000&usg=AFQjCNHPjvxfbyqQXFqrt1tbiXR_wTgLbg).
 What did you think about Drop the Ball?